ClaudiaInSweden/carb-calculator/README.md

 ### Calculation

-When the above mentioned values are entered correctly, the tool calculates and carb content which is displayed to the user.
+When the above mentioned values are entered correctly, the tool calculates the carb content which is displayed to the user.

 ![Input and calculation result](views/assets/readme-docs/calc-input.png)

+### Run Program

+When the user clicks on the Run Program-button the entries will be reset and the user is prompted to enter the data from the cat food label.

 ## Future Features